-To be very clear, if you want to get better at running, you NEED to run. ⁣
+To be very clear, if you want to get better at running, you NEED to run.

 While running is very beneficial, running is not a suitable substitute for strength training.
 It is fairly common for people to say ‘’I don’t need to strength train.
 I run.’’
-Running is a very technically demanding activity, is high impact, and is extremely repetitive in nature.⁣ Strength training will help prepare your body to run. ⁣
+Running is a very technically demanding activity, is high impact, and is extremely repetitive in nature.
+Strength training will help prepare your body to run.

-⁣⁣Having the requisite levels of full body strength and controlled mobility (and stability in certain areas) will help improve your overall efficiency and performance, and can help keep your body feeling good. ⁣⁣
+Having the requisite levels of full body strength and controlled mobility (and stability in certain areas) will help improve your overall efficiency and performance, and can help keep your body feeling good.

-Here are 5 exercises that can be very beneficial to runners.
+Here are 5 strengthening exercises that can be very beneficial to runners.
 These exercises can be done at home or the gym.

 #1) Lateral Step-Ups